 Applying for a Driver’s License or Learner Permit

 Under the ‘Green Light Law’, all New Yorkers age 16 and older can apply for a standard non-commercial driver’s license or learner permit regardless of their immigration status.
 However, you cannot apply for a Non-Driver ID card under the Green Light Law.

 To apply for a learner permit, you must make a reservation to take a car permit test at a DMV location.
-Note that reservations are filling up quickly and you may not be able to reserve a spot soon.
+Note that reservations are filling up quickly.
 Find a location and make a reservation at https://dmv.ny.gov/offices/dmv-office-locations.

 Report Hate and Bias to NYC Government

 It is illegal for business owners or staff at places of public accommodations (e.g. grocery stores, medical facilities, restaurants, among others) to kick you out, refuse to serve you, or otherwise treat you less well than other customers because of fears or stigma around COVID-19.
 This includes harassment or discrimination on the basis of actual or perceived race, national origin, disability, or other protected classes.

 If you have faced harassment or discrimination in housing, at work, or in any public place: